EmoCAST: Emotional Talking Portrait via Emotive Text Description: Experiments and Results

 \subsection{Ablation Studies}

 We conduct comprehensive ablation studies to demonstrate the effectiveness of each design component.

-\textbf{Text-guided Decoupled Emotive Module.} We conduct ablation experiments to validate the effectiveness of the text-guided decoupled emotive module in learning accurate emotion at the appearance level.
-Specifically, we explore the integration of text features and face features into the model using a shared cross-attention block.
+\textbf{Text-guided Emotive Attention Module.} We perform ablation studies to assess the text-guided emotive attention module’s capacity to learn appearance-level emotional cues.
+We compare integrating emotional text and facial features through a shared cross-attention block with our decoupled emotive module.
 The results are presented in Table \ref{table:ab} and Fig. \ref{fig:ab}.
-In contrast to employing a shared cross-attention block, our decoupled emotive module is capable of learning more precise expressions while maintaining superior identity preservation performance.
+Relative to the shared cross-attention baseline, our text-guided decoupled module learns more precise expressions while better preserving identity.

-\textbf{Emotive Audio Attention Module.} To evaluate the effectiveness of the interaction between speech and emotion, we conduct an ablation experiment by removing the interaction between emotion and audio features in the emotive audio attention module.
-As illustrated in Fig.~\ref{fig:ab} and Table~\ref{table:ab}, the interaction between expression and speech significantly influences the results, allowing our method to generate more consistent facial animations that better synchronize with both the speech content and controlled expressions.
+\textbf{Emotive Audio Attention Module.} To evaluate the effectiveness of the interaction between speech and textual emotion, we conduct an ablation study by removing the interaction between textual emotion features and audio features in the emotive audio attention module.
+As illustrated in Fig.~\ref{fig:ab} and Table~\ref{table:ab}, enabling this interaction substantially improves performance, yielding more consistent facial motions that better synchronize with both the speech content and controlled expressions.

 \textbf{Emotion-aware Sampling Training Strategy.} To validate the efficacy of our emotion-aware sampling training strategy, we compare it with the original intra-video sampling training mechanism, wherein both the reference image and the target image are selected from the same video.
 As shown in Fig.~\ref{fig:ab} and Table~\ref{table:ab}, our emotion-aware sampling training strategy demonstrates the ability to learn more vivid and accurate expression information.